geopm/geopm/service/docs/source/geopm_pio_sysfs.7.rst

 hardware signals and controls for sysfs attribute files.

-The set of signals and controls supported by an instance of SysfsIOGroup is configurable through a json file used by the IOGroup.
-The json file informs the IOGroup about which sysfs attributes to expose through GEOPM, and how to interpret those attributes.
+The set of signals and controls supported by an instance of SysfsIOGroup is configurable through a JSON file used by the IOGroup.
+The JSON file informs the IOGroup about which sysfs attributes to expose through GEOPM, and how to interpret those attributes.

-The json files must follow this schema:
+The JSON files must follow this schema:

 .. literalinclude:: ../json_schemas/sysfs_attributes.schema.json
     :language: json